deciduously/music/post.md

 ```

 TODO embed sound

+It is somewhat arbitrary at least mathematically to pin C as the base of the system - doing the same exercise with the same intervals starting on a different while key will also produce a major scale but you will start using the black keys to do so.
+C is the note that allows you to stick to only white keys with this interval pattern, or has no sharps or flats in the key signature.

 There are a few variations of *minor* scale, but for now I'll define the [natural minor scale](https://en.wikipedia.org/wiki/Minor_scale#Natural_minor_scale).
 This is what you get if you start at our good old friend A4 and march on up the white keys to A5: